shivrajbadu/shivrajbadu.github.io/_posts/2023-01-04-what-is-artificial-intelligence.markdown

 #### General or Strong AI:

 This hypothetical form of AI would have the ability to understand, learn, and apply knowledge across a wide range of tasks, similar to human intelligence.

-Strong AI remains a concept and has not been achieved as of my last knowledge update in January 2022.
+General AI, also known as Strong AI or Artificial General Intelligence (AGI), refers to a type of artificial intelligence that has the ability to understand, learn, adapt, and apply knowledge across a wide range of tasks at a level equal to or beyond a human being.

+Strong AI doesn't just mimic or simulate human intelligence.
+It's supposed to understand, reason, plan, learn, communicate in natural language, and integrate all these skills towards common goals, just like a human would.
+It should be able to transfer knowledge from one domain to another, handling tasks that it was not specifically programmed for.

+It could understand and apply its knowledge to various situations, learn new skills on its own, and possibly even experience consciousness.
+AGI could bring about revolutionary changes in numerous fields, from healthcare and science to economics and social sciences.
+However, ethical considerations and potential risks also need careful examination.

+As of now, Strong AI remains largely theoretical, with no practical examples in use today.
+Most AI in use today is considered Weak AI (also known as Narrow AI), which is designed to perform a narrow task (e.g., only facial recognition or only internet searches or only driving a car).

 #### AI systems can be categorized into several subfields, including: